nextflow-io/nextflow/docs/config.rst

 queueStatInterval     Determines how often the queue status is fetched from the cluster system.
 This setting is used only by grid executors (default: ``1min``). exitReadTimeout       Determines how long the executor waits before return an error status when a process is terminated but the `exit` file does not exist or it is empty.
-This setting is used only by grid executors (default: ``270 sec``). killBatchSize         Determines the number of jobs that can be `killed` in a single command execution (default: ``100``). submitRateLimit       Determines the max rate of jobs that can be executed per time unit, for example ``'10 sec'`` eg. max 10 jobs per second (default: `unlimited`). perJobMemLimit        Specifies Platform LSF *per-job* memory limit mode.
+This setting is used only by grid executors (default: ``270 sec``). killBatchSize         Determines the number of jobs that can be `killed` in a single command execution (default: ``100``). submitRateLimit       Determines the max rate of job submission per time unit, for example ``'10sec'`` eg. max 10 jobs per second or ``'50/2min'`` i.e. 50 job submissions every 2 minutes (default: `unlimited`). perJobMemLimit        Specifies Platform LSF *per-job* memory limit mode.
 See :ref:`lsf-executor`. jobName               Determines the name of jobs submitted to the underlying cluster executor e.g. ``executor.jobName = { "$task.name - $task.hash" }`` . cpus                  The maximum number of CPUs made available by the underlying system (only used by the ``local`` executor).